After languishing in the garage for a few months my Logitech Steering Wheel refused to work.

 I’d also like to say, I am running F1 2010 on my iMac 27″ 3.06GHz Core 2 Duo and it works great.
 I have Windows XP on a Bootcamp partition with the game running at 1200×600 no problem at all.
 Running at 2560×1440 however wasn’t good.

-HERE is link to my English translation of an excellent write up by fellow wheel fixer sergioschumi.
+HERE’s a link to my English translation of an excellent write up in Spanish by fellow wheel fixer sergioschumi.

 Note this is a large 54MB file with HiRes photos.